 It’s good practice to follow a risk management process that will help you identify and deal with all the project’s risks in an appropriate and thorough manner.
 When you’re good at managing risk, it means that fewer issues crop up and that you’re prepared for all eventualities.
 The following nine risk management steps will help you get going:

-- Identify risks.
-Brainstorm all current risks on your project with the project’s key team members and stakeholders.
-Go through all the factors that are essential to completing the project and ask people about their concerns or any potential problems.
-Identify risks that relate to requirements, technology, materials, budget, people, quality, suppliers, legislation, and any other element you can think of.
+Your team should brainstorm all current risks to your project with key members and stakeholders.
+Go through all the essential factors to completing the project and ask people about their concerns or problems.
+Identify risks that relate to project requirements, technology, materials, budget, people, quality, suppliers, legislation, and any other element you can think of.

-- Identify opportunities.
 When you identify risks, also factor in positive risks and opportunities.
-For example, include all events that in some ways could affect your project in a positive manner.
-What would the impact be, for instance, if too many people turned up to the concert?
+For example, include all events that could affect your project in a positive manner.
+What would the impact be if too many people turned up to the concert?
 What could you do to exploit this opportunity and plan for it?
 Just as you anticipate and plan for problems, prepare for unlikely successes.

-- Determine risk response.
 Focus your attention on those risks that have the highest potential impact and likelihood of happening (i.e., an estimate of three or more on the scale mentioned in No. 4).
-Identify what you can do to lower the likelihood and impact of each risk.
+Identify what you can do to lower the likelihood and impact of each project risk.
 To lower the impact, get to the root cause by asking why, why, why?

-- Assign owners.
 Assign an owner to each risk.
 The owner should be the person who is most suited to deal with a particular risk and to monitor it.
 Assign risk owners with involvement from your team and stakeholders to get the best possible buy-in.
-Collaborate on the best possible actions that need to be taken, and by when.
+Collaborate on the best possible actions that need to be planned, taken, and by when.

-- Report on risks.
-Make sure that all risks with an impact and likelihood of four-and-higher (on the 1 – 5 scale; see No. 4) are listed on your status report.
+Make sure that all project risks with an impact and likelihood of four-and-higher (on the 1 – 5 scale; see No. 4) are listed on your status report.
 Encourage a discussion of the top 10 risks at steering committee meetings so that executives get a chance to provide input and direction.